godaddy/warehouse.ai/MIGRATION.md

 ## Run your own builds

 Building capabilities have been removed.
-You must now build your assets yourself.
+You must now build the assets yourself.

 ### Example: Webpack build

-One of the most popular way to compile and build assets is Webpack.
+Webpack is a popular system to compile, optimize and build frontend applications.
 Let's imagine you want to deploy to Warehouse an application call `my-app` in which you use webpack to build the app assets.

-Assuming your `webpack.config.js` file looks like:
+Assuming your `webpack.config.js` file:

 ```js
 const path = require('path');